menu

 Housing costs in Long Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-A relatively large number of people in Long Valley telecommute to their jobs.
-Overall, about 22.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Long Valley is a great place for families with children to consider.
-First of all, many other families with children live here, making Long Valley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Long Valley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Long Valley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Long Valley’s overall crime rate is lower than average for the country.

-As is often the case in a small town, Long Valley doesn't have a public transportation system that people use for their commute.
+Long Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Long Valley.
 59.49% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.